oracle-livelabs/pts/ai-agentics/lab2/lab2.md

 Oracle Vector Store leverages Oracle's database capabilities for efficient similarity search.
 For this workshop, **Oracle Table AGENTICS_AI is already loaded with data from file "Oracle 23ai New features"**  So, doing a RAG search on return top N text chunks doing vector search and send the text chunks olong with the question to LLM and return a human reable text.

-<--- add image to show the location where the PDF file is generated --->

 ```python
 # Run this cell to test